ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

    # STDERR:
    ```

    .
-The MSR will then check if the command printed nothing to the standard error output.
+The Markdown Shell Recorder will then check if the command printed nothing to the standard error output.
 - The [Shell Recorder][] now also prints the content of the protocol file if a test was unsuccessful or you used the command switch `-p`.
   thanks to René Schwaiger
 - All current versions of Clang-Format (6.0+) and the outdated Clang-Format 5 will now produce exactly the same output for the whole